 “Most communication in a remote team happens via text—email, team chat, or one-on-one private messages.
 If someone struggles to write clearly and concisely, they’ll struggle in a remote team.”

-Therefore, you have to make sure that your candidate can clearly communicate their thoughts and concerns via writing.
+Therefore, you have to make sure that your candidate can clearly communicate their thoughts and concerns via writing, because not everyone is available for a call 24/7.
 You can see that already at the pre-screening stage when you chat before the call.

 Can you work independently and/or with minimum guidance?